asayedio/Restaurants/README.md

 # Restaurants
-A C# solution for restaurants management
+A web application for restaurants management was developed using C# 8.0 and .Net Core 3.1